BradleyLikesCoding/RizzProxy/README.md

 -Developer console (I used eruda https://github.com/liriliri/eruda)

 -Browser with multiple tabs, back/forwards arrows, reload button, search/url bar, cloak in about:blank page in new tab, and fullscreen

+<h3>NOTE: Default port is 8080, you may have to change it with an environment variable depending on how you are hosting Rizz Proxy.</h3>

 <h3>How to deploy to a server:</h3>